 c.
 Allow only recommended footwear on the court

 d.
-Maintain cleanliness of pitch and its surroundings.
+Maintain cleanliness of the pitch and its surroundings.

 e.
 Maintain cleanliness and quality of props and equipment

 f.
-Periodically check the maintenance of goal posts, volleyball poles, basketball post, etc.
+Periodically check the maintenance of goalposts, volleyball poles, basketball posts, etc.

 g.
 Keep sufficient dustbins